 The Court says it best here:

 CAW National cannot be found liable as a joint tortfeasor with W. Concerted action liability may be imposed where the alleged wrongdoers acted in furtherance of a common design — this means that all participants must act in furtherance of the wrong.
 Here, there is no basis in law or in fact for a finding that CAW National’s liability could be sustained on the basis of concerted action liability because it “incited and participated in W’s tort and contributed to the deaths”.
 The trial judge’s findings of fact do not meet the applicable test.
-There was no finding of any common design between W and CAW National to murder the miners and no finding that the murders were committed in direct furtherance of any other unlawful common design between W and the union.
+There was no finding of any common design between W and CAW National to murder the miners and no finding that the murders were committed in direct furtherance of any other unlawful common design between W and the union.and here:

-This is a nice decision to read.
+The trial judge’s findings of liability with respect to the claims against the national union, union officers and members cannot be sustained.This is a nice decision to read.
 I think the Court nailed this one exactly right.
 Trade unions have limited control over their members.
 Unfortunately, employers trying to operate with replacement workers in a highly charged atmosphere can create the space for this kind of action.
 Setting off explosions is clearly a criminal act and cannot be justified.
 However, amending the Labour Code to prohibit use of replacement workers would help prevent the creation of this kind of atmosphere.

 What do you think?